-- · Configure a group policy that has user monitor and event forward configured. - If running an earlier version of User Monitor, you must upgrade the BTEventDBReaper service before upgrading User Monitor. - After BTEventDBReaper is upgraded, you can upgrade the agent.
+- On the domain controller, turn on User Monitor. - If running an earlier version of User Monitor, you must upgrade the BTEventDBReaper service before upgrading User Monitor. - After BTEventDBReaper is upgraded, you can upgrade the agent.
 If the BTEventDBReaper service is not updated first, it cannot process the records from the agent which will result in a failure of processing data. - Allow Logon Rights must be turned on and configured for users and groups that you want to log into the agents.